K-2 Visa: Requirements, Interview, Processing Time

 4. Each K-visa applicant will need to complete Form DS-160.

-5. When K-1 and K-2 applications have been approved, you will receive the returned passports with the approved visas for all applicants.
-Keep the package sealed; only the Customs and Border Protection agent will be responsible for opening it.
+6. When K-1 and K-2 applications have been approved, you will receive the returned passports with the approved visas for all applicants.
+Keep the package sealed, as only the Customs and Border Protection (CBP) agent will be responsible for opening it.

 K-2 Processing Time

-The processing time above does not include the period between the government’s approval of your Form I-129F and your interview date, which can vary depending on the country where you are applying.
-For more detailed guidance, consult an immigration attorney.
+The processing time above does not include the period between the government’s approval of your Form I-129F and your interview date, which can vary depending on the country you apply from.

 Is Premium Processing Available for K-2 Visas?